joelcelen/desk-buddy/README.md

 ### [Malte Bengtsson](https://git.chalmers.se/bmalte)
 ### Contributions
+- Wio Terminal:
    - Implementing physical button behavior and functionality
+   - Refactor button into OOP structure with .h and .cpp which are called in the .ino in Arduino
+- Android App:
    - Creating home page of the app with behavior and GUI appearance connected to this
    - Creating suggestionsbutton and corresponding page with information regarding sensor settings
+   - Overall GUI refactoring/edits
+- Contributing to various wiki pages of the git
+   - Sprint pages 1, 2, 3
+   - Installation
+   - Code review guidelines
+   - Description
+   - Requirements
+- Contributing to README page
+- Working on the CI/CD and pipeline of the project's git.
+   - The pipeline implementation unfortunately did not work as intended, even after extensive testing and             troubleshooting.

 ### [Ahmad Haj Ahmad](https://git.chalmers.se/haja)